rafalp/Misago/dev-docs/plugins/hooks/check-locked-private-thread-permission-hook.md

 #### `thread: Thread`

-A thread to check permissions for.
+A private thread to check permissions for.

 ## Example